 Earlier this year, the Boston Consulting Group joined forces with the World Petroleum Council to look at the gender gap in energy.

 The report found roughly 86% of men who think their CEO considers gender diversity “very important” also consider it “very important.”
 When men don’t think their CEO considers gender diversity “very important,” that percentage drops to 34%.
 In an industry where the majority of CEOs are male, that means a lot is riding on a few good men.

 Or maybe not: June marked the launch of the CEO Action for Diversity and Inclusion led by a steering committee of CEOs and leaders from Accenture, the Boston Consulting Group, Deloitte US, EY and KPMG, among others.

-The initiative has collected commitments from more than 150 CEOs to take action in cultivating a diverse and inclusive environment, one that empowers employees to promote diversity and inclusion, too.
+The initiative has collected commitments from more than 150 CEOs to take action in cultivating a diverse and inclusive environment.
+One that empowers employees to promote diversity and inclusion.

 The key word there: action.